List of Hollyoaks characters introduced in 2021: Dave Chen-Williams

 Dave Williams (also Chen-Williams), played by Dominic Power, made his first appearance on 1 December 2021.
 The character and casting was announced on 23 November 2021.
 Dave initially appears as outwardly friendly and kind, but it has been teased that he is hiding some dark secrets that could spell trouble for some of the residents.
 Dave's initial storyline sees him clashing with Theresa McQueen (Jorgie Porter) over a doll's house they are both after.
 Speaking about joining the soap, Power said: "It's an honour to be part of such an iconic British soap.
 Can't wait for the Hollyoaks fans to meet Dave."

 An official Hollyoaks video highlighting the Chen-Williams family named Honour and Dave as "The fun loving parents".
 Dave is later revealed to be a member of the Chen-Williams, a new family on Hollyoaks and the first East Asian family on a soap opera.
 After his arrival and the introduction, it is revealed that before his marriage to Honour (Vera Chok), Dave was married to another woman.
 He had married this woman after he abandoned his ex-girlfriend, Trish Minniver (Denise Welch) and it emerges that he is the father of established character Maxine Minniver (Nikki Sanderson).
 Dave was killed off on the episode broadcast on 11 September 2024.

-In 2024, it was revealed that prior to arriving in Hollyoaks, Dave lived a double life as a notorious gangland figure named Blue.
-He gave up this life after accidentally causing the death of his daughter, Lizzie's child.
-He returned to this life when Lizzie died after taking drugs that were supplied by local hardman and criminal kingpin Warren Fox (Jamie Lomas).
-As part of his revenge plan against Warren, who he blamed for Lizzie's death, Dave murdered Warren's mother Norma Crow (Glynis Barber) in cold blood just weeks after shooting him in public.
-Dave's revenge culminated in the stunt week, where he and Warren engaged in a fight.
-This resulted in Warren being stabbed by Dave, who then shot Dave and escaped.
-Dave was then shot dead by fellow neighbour Robbie Roscoe (Charlie Wernham).